Toxic Work Environment: 18 Examples and How to Improve It

 A strong company culture is important for your company’s longevity and business success.
 In order to build an exciting culture that will entice job seekers and retain employees, you need to be thoughtful with the type of organizational culture you aim to create.
 Be vigilant against the following bad company culture red flags to allow a positive work environment to flourish.

-18 Signs of a Toxic Work Culture
+18 Signs of a Toxic Work Environment

 The Problem: Perhaps the most concerning sign of a bad company culture is a lack of company core values.
 These are the driving force of an organization — not having core values means your culture is likely to progress without any sense of direction.
 Unwanted subcultures will form and undermine your business’ success.